|

 4. Individuals with electronic medical devices like pacemakersRadiation can disrupt the operation of pacemakersConsult your healthcare providers for personalized advice

-4. Men Concerned with FertilityHigher temperatures can decrease sperm motilityLimited sauna use; consult with a fertility specialist
+4. Men Concerned with FertilityHigher temperatures of the sauna can decrease sperm motilityLimited sauna use; consult with a fertility specialist

 Infrared saunas mix innovation with self-care, offering benefits.
 However, knowing the risks for individuals with certain health conditions is key.